sindre-frisvold-git/redis-docs/docs/guide/pipelines.md

 title: Pipelines and transactions
 ---

-# Redis pipelines, WATCH and transactions
+# Golang Redis pipelines, WATCH, and transactions

 ## Speeding up Redis with pipelines